karnveergill/hello_sdl/README.md

 # hello_sdl : pong

-This repository contains pong writen using SDL2.
+This repository contains pong writen in C++ using and SDL2 to implement a pong class that can be initialized with an SDL window and handle running the game.
 ![pong game screenshot](doc/pong_screenshot.png)

 ## Dependencies